The Best Place You Never Knew You Needed to Go.

-Welcome to our series, “The Best Place You Never Knew You Needed to Go.”
-Yep, there’s not a single best place in our particular slice of heaven on the Oregon Coast.
-There’s lots.
+Welcome to our series, "The Best Place You Never Knew You Needed to Go" near Manzanita Oregon.
+Yep, there's not a single best place in our particular slice of heaven on the Oregon Coast.
+There's lots.

 Follow along, and we'll tell you about this special place and why you need to visit.

 Kilchis Point Reserve is a magical place to visit, so stop by on the way to your Tillamook Cheese Factory tour!

 Big hint -- explorers, pirates, and natives already found out why!

 As a native Oregonian, when I travel back east I'm always reminded how "young" the Pacific NW is.
 Our Historic Reed House is a mere 100 years old, and one of the few remaining original beach cottages on our stretch of the coast.

 In fact, we simply have a different kind of history.
 Sir Francis Drake, Captain John Gray and the Lewis and Clark all touched our land, and most likely were in contact with the splinter tribe of the Salish, now known collectively as the Tillamook.